adithyaballaji/Forcasting/README.md

 # Forcasting
-Here i have upload all the working Forcasting models.
+Here i have uploaded all the working Forcasting models.